Effect of enalapril on survival in patients with reduced left ventricular ejection fractions and congestive heart failure

 Source: View publication →

-In patients with reduced left ventricular ejection fraction and symptomatic congestive heart failure, the addition of enalapril to conventional therapy significantly reduced all-cause mortality and hospitalizations for heart failure.
+In patients with symptomatic heart failure and reduced ejection fraction, the addition of the ACE inhibitor enalapril to conventional therapy significantly reduced all-cause mortality and hospitalizations for worsening heart failure.

 Key Findings